-Ruiwei Jiang, assistant professor of industrial and operations engineering, receives a National Science Foundation (NSF) Career Award for his work in operations research.
+Ruiwei Jiang, U-M Industrial and Operations Engineering (IOE) assistant professor, receives a National Science Foundation (NSF) Career Award for his work in operations research.

 “This award encourages me to continue transforming the scientific frontiers of Operations Research, making positive impacts on energy and other service systems, and inspiring the next generation of engineers,” Jiang said.